bitcoin-core/btcdeb/doc/tapscript-example-with-tap.md

 Resulting Bech32 address: sb1p5kaqsuted66fldx256lh3en4h9z4uttxuagkwepqlqup6hw639gsy7hxn9
 ```

-The output is quote verbose right now, but lets go through what's being said here:
+The output is quite verbose right now, but lets go through what's being said here:
 * There is an internal pubkey f30...; we provided this one (`$pubkey`)
 * There are 2 scripts, the alice and bob scripts
 * There are *leaf hashes* for each of the scripts; we will talk about these more when we do the Tapscript spend